arisAlexis/mongozly/readme.md

 Note that grizzly is used super-lightly here without the servlet configurations which are not needed in this example implementation.

-Tests
+Tests:
-The tests input this data into a test-db and delete it after each test.
+The tests input db/jsonTestData into a test-db and delete it after each test.
 Only the DAO is tested but you can extend testing the Endpoints should also be implemented if you want to be thorough.